-Our Special Part-Time law school program allows students with family-care responsibilities to arrange their legal studies to suit their family’s schedule.
-If admitted to the Special Part-Time Program you will work with the faculty coordinator to personalize your schedule, combining day and evening courses in a way that is tailored to your needs and that allows you to go to law school part-time and earn a degree in law.
+If admitted to the Part-Time JD Program for Parents and Caregivers, you will work one-on-one with a faculty advisor to personalize your schedule, combining day and evening courses in a way that is tailored to your needs and allows you to go to law school part-time and earn a degree in law.

-Students in good standing at other accredited law schools may be considered for transfer into the Special Part-Time Law Program.
-In some cases, enrollment for such transfer students may be arranged for the second semester of an academic year.
+Students in good standing at other accredited law schools may be considered for transfer into the Part-Time JD Program for Parents and Caregivers as well.

-We understand that going to law school part time requires flexibility.
-If our Special Part-Time Program is not the right fit for you, New England Law also offers two other law school part-time programs, in addition to our full-time law program.
+If our Part-Time JD Program for Parents and Caregivers is not the right fit for you, New England Law also offers other part-time law school programs, in addition to our full-time JD program.